On the fine art of insinuation

 • If some powerful agency was trying to cover up what had happened, why did it take “several weeks”?
 And why did they allow witnesses to watch them?

 Insinuation relies on context, especially our preconceptions and prejudices, to do its work.
-It’s a mode of storytelling invites the listener to complete the story for you by automatically filling in details.
+It’s a mode of storytelling that invites the listener to complete the story for you by automatically filling in details.
 Questioning the vague prompts and implications that start this process can bring the discussion back down to earth and the basic level of fact and source.
 And, perhaps more importantly in this kind of discussion, specific questions can force people to say what they mean rather than letting them get away with insinuations or implication.

 A 44-year old UFO sighting offers a pretty harmless test case for interrogating this technique, but pressing for clearly stated details might have proven more helpful to everyone—as well as more revealing—during that interview last week.